adrianlarion/simple-awk/README.md

 * If the fifth field (containing size in bytes) is smaller than 50 print the 9th field (name of executable)

 #### Math on text.
-* This is one of the cool thigs about awk.
+* This is one of the cool things about awk.
 You can take some text, perform all kinds of programming magic on it, spit it out nice and modified.
 Usually you need to write a lot of boilerplate if you're using a general scripting language like python.
-* Let's take the cities csv again:
+* Let's take the cities .csv again:
 ```
 city,area,population
 LA,400,100